Fillin

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations indicate this is a mutation (readOnlyHint=false) but not destructive or idempotent.
-The description adds value by detailing side effects: debits balance, credits seller minus rake, records transaction, and returns reasoning_graph.
-It also states the API key requirement.
-This goes beyond the annotations, though it omits failure behavior.
+The description goes beyond annotations by detailing financial side effects: debits balance, credits seller minus rake, records transaction, and returns the reasoning_graph.
+It also specifies the API key and balance requirement.
+This adds significant context not present in the annotations alone.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.